Daymorelah/orderMeal/README.md

 * Submit a pull request against the development branch

 ## PS:
-The UI (_static_) templates for this App is hosted on [GitHub Pages](https://pages.github.com/) and the UI templates can be viewd on [GitHub Pages](https://daymorelah.github.io/orderMeal/UI/html/landingPage.html)
+The UI (_static_) templates for this App is hosted on [GitHub Pages](https://pages.github.com/) and the UI templates can be viewd [Here](https://daymorelah.github.io/orderMeal/UI/html/landingPage.html)

 ### Author
 * Ademola Hussain